kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

-For this article, in order to show how I would deal with the columns that have missing values, we look at the ones, where rows with missing values actually don't mean, that the value is missing - is unknown.
+For this article, in order to show how I would deal with the columns that have missing values, we look at the ones, where rows with missing values actually don't mean that the value is missing - is unknown.
 This happens frequently, when the data is not properly collected for that feature with missing values.
 E.g., column `poolqc`, which stands for 'pool quality'.

-We create the function `bivar`, that accepts two columns of a DataFrame, `related_col` and `missing_col` and returns the unique values for the pair of the two columns, only using the rows where `missing_col` has missing values.
+We create the function `bivar` that accepts two columns of a DataFrame, `related_col` and `missing_col` and returns the unique values for the pair of the two columns, only using the rows where `missing_col` has missing values.